TheWhyofFry/biflabgit/Guide4.md

 ### Why is it cool?

 Well, undoing disastrous changes is always great.
 Both tools, ``git reset`` and ``git revert`` are fantastic in undoing changes.
-The majority of the time, you may want to revert a change due to a specific commit, so ``git revert`` is generally preferred, since it only undoes the changes brought about by that specific commit.
+The majority of the time, you may want to revert a change due to a specific commit, so ``git revert`` is generally preferred, since it only undoes the changes brought about the commits you specify.
 Also note, that if you ``git reset``, you change the state of the file to a specific commit.
 This means all the subsequent changes from that point onwards are lost.
 And if you ``git reset --hard`` you will lose _everything_ inbetween.

 Of course, if similar lines were edited in subsequent commits, they will need to be resolved manually.
 We'll look at that scenario in a subsequent lecture.

-Our scenario is a little complicated, but the ``reset`` command has fairly trivial usages too.
+# Just a note...

+Never _ever_ use ``git reset`` on a public repository.
+If you pull a new version of a repo and disagree with a change committed by another user, rather use ``git revert`` and explain your reasons for doing so.
+The ``git reset`` command will stuff up the commit history and people will shout at you.
+To be clear, you may use ``git reset`` on local changes you've made _before_ you push your commits back to the repo.

+# In summary

+``git reset [commitid]`` - Change the file(s) back to the state they were in [commitid] ``git revert [commitid]`` - UNDO the changes made in [commitid(s)].
+Subsequent changes are still applied.